raguay/ProjectManagerFig/README.md

     - get a status
     - commit with a message
 - It will use the editor defined in the BitBar, TextBar, and Alfred CurrentFiles scripts.
 The editor is designated in the file `~/.myeditorchoice` and is ran with the `open` command.
 If the file doesn't exist, then it will run the editor defined by the $EDITOR environment variable.
+- Project templates: either local or on GitHub with a initializer script that will be ran after copying.

 ### Ideals and Suggestions